joinly-ai/joinly/README.md

 ```

 ## Add MCP servers to the client
 Add the tools of any MCP server to the example client by providing a JSON configuration.
-In [config_tavily.json](examples/config_tavily.json), we add the Tavily MCP server for web search functionality (requires `TAVILY_API_KEY`):
+In [config_tavily.json](examples/config_tavily.json), we add the Tavily MCP server for web search functionality (requires `TAVILY_API_KEY` in `.env`):

 ```json
 {